Narendra Modi: India’s popular but controversial leader seeking a transformative third term | KRDO

 Modi projects himself as an outsider from humble origins.
 Born as the son of a tea seller in a small town in Gujarat, he does not fit neatly within the often privately educated, resolutely metropolitan, English-speaking template set by many previous Indian leaders.

-The 74-year-old is unmarried, has no children, and seemingly shuns expensive material possessions in favor of a simple, ascetic lifestyle.
+The 73-year-old is single, has no children, and seemingly shuns expensive material possessions in favor of a simple, ascetic lifestyle.

 And though little is shared about Modi the man – his private life is assiduously guarded by a formidable public relations team – his persona resonates with many.